 Scare Birds With Sounds

-There are many sound systems designed to scare birds.
+There are many No products found designed to scare birds.
 Some emit high-pitched noises we can’t hear but birds can.
 Others sound like predators or distressed birds.
 Many of these systems are motion-activated so they only make sounds when animals or people are nearby.

 Repel Birds With Smells